- Future Students

 Commonly Asked Questions

+The Asia University America Program (AUAP) is a study abroad program for students from Asia University in Tokyo, Japan.
 We have two consecutive groups, of approximately 30-90 students, come to EWU each year and stay for five months.
 The first group arrives in September and leaves in the beginning of February (Cycle II) and the second group arrives in mid to late February and leaves in July (Cycle I).
 The purpose of the program is to give Asia University students the opportunity to experience university life in the U.S. and learn about American culture while taking classes in English and earning semester credits from their university.

 The In-Residence Cross-Cultural Scholarship recipients have the unique opportunity to enhance their college experience by making international friendships and connects, sharing their culture with others and experiencing America through the eyes of another.
 In addition, scholarship recipients are able to enhance their learning by broadening their world view and building cross-cultural communications skills - both important skills for any future career.
 Recipients who receive this scholarship will be required to live on campus with an AUAP student (of the same gender) in one of the designated residence halls.
 AUAP students generally reside in Pearce, Dressler, Morrison, Streeter and occasionally LA Hall.
 There are about 15 scholarships available per commitment period.
 We highly encourage EWU students to apply.